What Is Comparative Analysis? A Complete Guide to Smarter Decisions

 Can This Method Work For Qualitative Data, Too?

 Absolutely.
-People often associate this kind of analysis with hard numbers, but it’s incredibly effective for qualitative data like customer reviews, interview notes, or brand sentiment.
+People often associate this kind of analysis with hard numbers, but it’s also effective for qualitative data like customer reviews, interview notes, or brand sentiment.
 You’re just comparing different things.

 Instead of looking at metrics, you’re looking for patterns in themes, feelings, or communication styles.
 For example, a marketing team could run a comparative analysis on customer reviews for two competing products.
 By comparing the common complaints or praises for each, they can uncover deep insights about user experience that numbers alone would never reveal.